 At age 70, Planner Peter receives Social Security benefits.
 This further increases his taxable income.
 His RMDs are also now set to begin.
 At this point, Planner Peter stops his partial Roth conversions because his income from both Social Security and his pension is so high.

-For many who have been blessed with a successful life, giving back feels like the right thing to do.
+For many who have been blessed with a successful life, charitable giving often comes up in conversations.
 Fortunately, some careful planning during the gap years can make giving back much easier on your wallet.